 The powertrain of this Toyota sets up the framework for this concept car which has strong points and a major weak point.
 The fuel-cell arrangement allowed the designers to have another go at re-defining the luxury car: a flat floor, a short nose and a wheel at each corner so lots of room can be crammed inside.
 From a creative point of view, the freedom from the constraints of the RWD petrol-engined three-box saloon should mean a chance to be a bit daring.
 On first examination, I want to Continue reading “From Within Outside Turns Upside Down”

-PSA announced this particular iteration of their C-segment contender in 2004, a car which replaced the unloved and visually underwhelming Xsara model line.
-This car, believed to have been the work of Donato Coco and Bertrand Rapatel under the supervision of Jean-Pierre Ploué marked the beginning of a renaissance at Citroën’s Vélizy styling centre.
-Adieu to the creative torpidity of the Blakeslee years, welcome back creativity.
+PSA announced this particular iteration of their C-segment contender in 2004, a car which replaced the unloved and visually unimpressive Xsara model line.
+The C4, believed to have been the styling work of Donato Coco and Bertrand Rapatel under the supervision of Jean-Pierre Ploué marked the beginning of a stylistic renaissance at Citroën’s Vélizy design centre.
+Au revoir to the creative torpidity which characterised the Calvet era, welcome back creativity.
 Theoretically at least.
 Continue reading “Arc de Triomphe”

 Don’t be fooled by the musicals, the rain in Spain falls on the coastline too.